-Houston Drunk Driving Accident Attorney
+Houston Drunk Driving Accident Attorneys

 Leading Cause of Death on Texas Roads: Drunk Driving Statistics

 Did you know that the leading cause of death on Texas roadways in 2009 was drunk driving?
 These types of accidents are entirely avoidable, which makes them all the more tragic.

-- Males were more likely than females (15.1 vs. 7.9%) to drive drunk.
+- Males were more likely than females (15.1% vs. 7.9%) to drive drunk.

 - The rate of drunk driving is highest among 21 to 25-year-old individuals (23.4%).